-Initial training to explore the number of trees and features considered per decision point was performed as described in the materials and methods using 10 machine-learning models (equivalent to cross-validation folds, each with a random selection of the HCM data) with the prediction results averaged across the 10.
-After determining the optimum number of features considered per descision point and number of trees, the different feature subsets were explored together with different numbers of machine-learning models (5, 11 and 21 models).
-Addition of the 'clustering' feature described above was also explored.
+As described above, initial training to explore the number of trees and features was performed using 10 machine-learning models (equivalent to cross-validation folds, each with a random selection of the HCM data) with the prediction results averaged across the 10.
+Using a larger number of models allows more of the HCM data to be exploited in each model while maintaining balanced datasets.
+Using 21 machine-learning models, only one unique DCM mutation can be held back from training for test purposes.